basetenlabs/truss/docs/create/mlflow.md

 ### Create a Truss

-Truss uses MLFlow's [pyfunc](https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html) module in the packaging process.
+Truss uses MLflow's [pyfunc](https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html) module in the packaging process.
 Once you have loaded the model, use the `mk_truss` command to package your model into a Truss.

 ```python
 import os